They May Be Rich in Omega-3 Fatty Acids, but Sardines… are Super Gross

 - Cardiac health benefits; improved kidney function

-- Increase health of skin and coat; improvement in dry skin, shedding, and overall coat health
+- Increase the health of skin and coat; improvement in dry skin, shedding, and overall coat health

 **For additional information about how omega-3 fatty acids can reduce pain and inflammation, read: